 Fig.~\ref{fig:kld_rl_a} illustrates that resulting social state trajectories converge to the unique Nash equilibrium of \eqref{eq:congestion_game}.
 Recall that for the logit protocol case, as depicted in Fig.~\ref{fig:standard_logit_models_delayed_payoff}, the social state trajectories either exhibit oscillation around the Nash equilibrium (when $\eta$ is small) or converge to a stationary point located away from the Nash equilibrium (when $\eta$ is large).

-To assess the efficacy of the KLD-RL model for agents to learn an effective strategy profile in the congestion game, we compare the average payoff $x^T(t) \mathcal F (x(t))$ using the social state $x(t)$ derived by the logit protocol \eqref{eq:StandardLogitProgotol} with $\eta = 0.1, 4.5$ and the KLD-RL protocol \eqref{eq:kld_rl} with ${\eta = 4.5}$.
-As shown in Fig.~\ref{fig:performance_comparison_a}, only the social state trajectory determined by \eqref{eq:kld_rl} converges and asymptotically attains the largest average payoff, which is approximately $-2.44$, whereas the trajectories determined by the logit protocol do not.
+To assess the efficacy of the KLD-RL model in enabling agents to learn an effective strategy profile in the congestion game, we compare the average payoff $x'(t) \mathcal F (x(t))$ using the social state $x(t)$ derived by the logit protocol \eqref{eq:StandardLogitProtocol} with $\eta = 0.1, 4.5$ and the KLD-RL protocol \eqref{eq:kld_rl} with ${\eta = 4.5}$.
+As shown in Fig.~\ref{fig:performance_comparison_a}, the social state trajectory determined by \eqref{eq:kld_rl} converges to the strategy profile attaining the maximum average payoff, approximately $-2.44$, whereas the trajectories determined by the logit protocol do not.